matiasecharri/Coffee-Oasis/README.md

 # Coffee-Oasis
-An e-commerce about coffe and sweet things, made of vanilla Javascript and tailwind.
+An e-commerce about coffe and sweet things, made of vanilla Javascript and Bootstrap.